Arrest made in Florence hit and run that left victim in critical condition

 Capt.
 Bob Drulis with the Florence Police Department tells News13 that Kinshae Dominique James has been arrested for the incident that happened on Royal Street.
 The victim was in critical condition as of Wednesday.

-James is charged with hit and run causing great bodily injury, habitual offender causing great bodily injury, driving under suspension 3rd or more, and failing to yield the right of way, according to Capt.
-Drulis.
+James is charged with hit-and-run causing great bodily injury, leaving the scene of a collision with great bodily injury, driving under suspension — 3rd or subsequent offence, failure to yield the right-of-way on a left turn, and habitual traffic offender, according to Capt.
+Mike Brandt.

-News13 is working to obtain a mugshot for James.
-Count on News13 for updates on this story.
+James was released from the Florence County Detention Center on a $102,000 bond, according to Brandt.